jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.27.1 on 20140331]
+I removed the unused icon png files from the qrc file.
+I added f nomenclature to the end of the floats used to determine the min and max summary metric ratios.

 [Done in v0.27.0 on 20140331]
 I added toolbars that replicates what is in the main window menus.